-For more than 40 years, in Iowa and around the world, Ron has reported history in the making.
+For 45 years, in Iowa and around the world, Ron has reported history in the making.

 A member of the Iowa Broadcasters Association Hall of Fame, Ron was in Saudi Arabia for the Persian Gulf War, when Desert Shield became Desert Storm.
 He was at the White House when the American hostages came home from Iran.
 Among the hostages was Iowan, Kathryn Koob, one of the 52 hostages and one of only two women held for the entire 444 days.